ighotouch/iac/04-vpcs/README.md

 _After you launch your new stack, can you ssh to the instance?_

+> No the security group port 22 is not yet set

 ##### Question: Verify Connectivity

 _Is there a way that you can verify Internet connectivity from the instance without ssh'ing to it?_

+> You will have to check the subnet route table and ACL

 #### Lab 4.1.5: Security Group